The Masonic Grand Lodge of the Order of Illuminati for Germany

 The ‘Firmament’ Lodge in Berlin, which was the derivative or heir to the ‘Kreuzbruder’ (Brothers of the Cross) Lodge, founded in Berlin in 1870, earlier had the intention to join the Grand Lodge of the Scottish Rite in Germany, as the latter’s acquaintance with ‘Firmament’ had already meant it had taken steps towards its entry into the Union of German Grand Lodges; so the matter of union was “awaited” by both sides.

-Therefore the thought inside ‘Firmament’ was that it could build itself into a Grand Lodge out of an independent union by its own efforts.
+Therefore the thought inside ‘Firmament’ was that it could expand by its own authority into a Grand Lodge, an independent Union.
 The idea’s begetter was Lodge Master Paul Brandes, and it proved a sympathetic concept to the Illuminati Order’s custodian: the Illuminati lodges could be revived by it.

 Thus it was on June 3rd 1912 that the ‘Union of Independent Craft Lodges’ first saw the light of day.
-The Union worked to the Marbach agenda and the Bunge catechism; but my belief is that Bunge, past Master of the ‘Alexius zur Bestandigkeit’ [Alexius Steadfast] Lodge in Bernburg, had only worked the first two degrees.
+The Union worked to the Marbach agendas and the Bunge catechisms; but my belief is that Bunge, past Master of the ‘Alexius zur Bestandigkeit’ [Alexius Steadfast] Lodge in Bernburg, had worked only the first and second degrees.

 To serve as propaganda, they used a ‘General Principles of Freemasonry, for use in free Craft Lodges.
-With a Preamble addressed to free men of good report, issued in Leipzig 1913 by Eduard Volkening, Publisher.’
-This pamphlet’s preamble dealt with free men, good report, working towards personal perfection and the good of mankind.
-The principles themselves spoke of God, religion and the state, of neighbours and the family, of the lodge and brother Freemasons, as well as of preserving Masonic knowledge and its so-called secrets.
+With a Preamble addressed to free men of good repute, issued in Leipzig 1913 by Eduard Volkening, Publisher.’
+This pamphlet’s preamble dealt with free men, good repute, working towards personal perfection and the good of mankind.
+The principles themselves spoke of God, religion and the state, of neighbours and the family, of the lodge and brother Freemasons, as well as of the Masonic store of knowledge and its so-called secrets.
 The conclusion instructed readers as to what they should understand by “Free Craft Lodges”.

-Although the lodge must be free internally, it should also honour and obey the laws of the land.
+The lodge must be inwardly free, it should also honour and obey the laws of the land.
 We should specially note the requirement for free and cheerful obedience of the Union’s rules, which Article 8 of the ‘General Principles’ mentions.

 Such straightforward behaviour would undoubtedly have contributed to a Lodge’s good repute, a repute which was increased by not undermining the reputation of another Lodge.
-It was also strongly recommended that using the expression “Dark Lodge” about certain other lodges was not approved of.
-Although a number of Lodges might be dark in particular aspects, this term was generally speaking an insult, and not to be used in a Masonic context.
+It was also strongly recommended that the expression “snob lodge” should not be used for certain other lodges.
+Although some lodges might be conceited in particular respects, turning that into a general term of abuse could not be squared with a good Masonic conscience.
 A lodge’s good repute depended thirdly on not taking its founding lightly; Articles 18 and 19 of the ‘General Principles’ were meant to discourage this.
-“Free Workshop” No 1 being described as a Free lodge made this clear, as did page 5 of the pamphlet: “I consider as free Lodges all those that do not submit to the Grand Lodge Union… the editor.”
+“Free Bauhütte” No 1 being described as a Free lodge made this clear, as did page 5 of the pamphlet: “I consider as free Lodges all those that do not submit to the Grand Lodge Union… the editor.”

 Even so, section 2 clause 8 of these ‘Principles’ seems doubtful to me, as it claims: “Therefore in the German Empire any citizen may found Lodges as of right.”
 The Union’s basic law will be found printed in issue number 7 of the magazine ‘Das Wort’ [The Word].
 It consists of nineteen paragraphs and begins:

 “§ 1.
 Foundation and Basis.
 The Union of Independent Craft Lodges (Berlin Headquarters) was founded on the 3rd of June 1912.
-The basis of the Union takes as its norm the recognised “General Landmarks of Freemasonry”, which include the ancient duties as well as the essential portions of the anciently accepted Freemasonic symbolism and ritual ceremonies, such as are contained in the catechisms of the three Craft degrees.
+The basis of the Union takes as its norm the recognised “General Principles of Freemasonry”, which include the Old Charges as well as the essential portions of the anciently accepted Masonic symbolism and ritual ceremonies, such as are contained in the catechisms of the three Craft degrees.

 “§ 3.
 Federal Council.
-The lawgiving body of the Union is its Federal Council.
+The legislative body of the Union is its Federal Council.
 In this every allied Lodge of 20 or more brothers is represented by a Master Mason.
-At least one of these must be a Chaired Master.
+At least one of these must be a Master of the Chair.
 Their length of service on the Council is fixed at three years.
 Each of these brothers has the title of ‘Federal Representative’ and promotes communication between the Union’s centre and his lodge.
 Similarly every associated lodge has a representative of the Union’s central body.

 “§ 4.
 The conduct of the Union’s business lies in the hands of its officials, who are elected to enact its resolutions.
 Their number is presently divided into four: